-- 1. Right-click anywhere in the content pane. - 2.
-Select New > Folder to add a new folder to the list in the content pane.
+- 1. Right-click anywhere in the summary pane. - 2.
+Select New > Folder to add a new folder to the list in the summary pane.
 The folder icon denotes the new folder and the default name is "New Folder."

 Folder icon